 Picroft for Raspberry Pi

-The Picroft project is an enclosure for a Raspberry Pi connected to a speaker and USB microphone, built around a Raspbian Jessie Lite installation.
+The Picroft project is an enclosure for a Raspberry Pi connected to a speaker and USB microphone, built around a Raspbian Stretch Lite installation.

 The project is available as a micro-SD image ready to be burned and placed into a Raspberry Pi 3 (older Raspberry Pi models aren't powerful enough to run Mycroft).